hirishu10/fullstack-mernapp-storelist-with-API/README.md

 - /api/items/delete => Delete item from the database collection (/delete/**id:** provide the id and delete the same)

 - /api/items/length => Get the length of total items from the database collection

+> For user Register/Login

+- /api/users/register => Create account with this API for free to use the mern store list app
+- /api/auth => Login in the account with credentials and receive the Token

 <!-- author  -->